Exercise For Coronary Artery Disease

 It now appears that aerobic fitness is far more critical in determining your risk of a heart attack than are any of the other risk factors regularly monitored.

-Here is a statement from a newly-published paper in the Journal of the American College of Cardiology that provides a perspective on how risk of death decreases as fitness level improves:
+Here is a statement from researchers conducting the Cooper Center Longitudinal Study (CCLS) that provides a perspective on how risk of death decreases as fitness level improves:

 Thus, gauging the risk for coronary heart disease can be very misleading if the impact of exercise (aerobic fitness) is ignored.
-A poor aerobic fitness level also helps to explain why heart disease can continue to progress despite reducing the LDL-cholesterol value to very low levels with drug therapy.
+Poor aerobic fitness also helps to explain why heart disease can progress despite reducing the LDL-cholesterol value to very low levels with drug therapy.

-It is my opinion that these earlier determinations of heart disease risk based on cholesterol levels are flawed because they excluded "exercise" (fitness level) from the analysis (ie., the "risk factor gap").
+It is my opinion that these earlier determinations of heart disease risk based on cholesterol levels are flawed because they excluded "exercise" (or, even better, measurements of aerobic fitness) from the analysis (ie., the "risk factor gap").

 The epidemiologic research from the Cooper Institute showing that a person's state of aerobic fitness has a more dramatic impact than LDL-cholesterol on the risk of heart disease is powerful.
 But while these reports are impressive, they are still only a statistical analysis of risk.